niranjankala/niranjankala.github.io/_posts/2024-05-17-quick-start-create-and-deploy-c-functions-in-azure-using-cli.md

    ```sh
    func start
    ```
     The output says that the worker process started and initialized.
-Also, the url of the function is displayed.
+The function's URL is also displayed.
 2. **Test the function:**
    - Copy the URL from the output and paste it into a browser.
    - You should see a message: "Welcome to Azure Functions!"